Gospel of Mark: Christology

 Christology means a doctrine or understanding concerning the person or nature of Christ.
 In the New Testament writings it is frequently conveyed through the titles applied to Jesus.
 Most scholars agree that "Son of God" is the most important of these titles in Mark.
 It appears on the lips of God himself at the baptism and the transfiguration, and is Jesus' own self-designation.
-These and other instances provide reliable evidence of how the evangelist perceived Jesus, but it is not clear just what the title meant to Mark and his 1st century audience.
-Where it appears in the Hebrew scriptures it meant Israel as God's people, or the king at his coronation, or angels, as well as the suffering righteous man.
-In Hellenistic culture the same phrase meant a "divine man", a supernatural being.
-There is little evidence that "son of God" was a title for the messiah in 1st century Judaism, and the attributes which Mark describes in Jesus are much more those of the Hellenistic miracle-working "divine man" than of the Jewish Davidic messiah.
+These and other instances provide reliable evidence of how the evangelist perceived Jesus, but it is not clear just what the title meant to Mark and his 1st-century audience.
+The term "Son of God" had certain meanings in the Hebrew Scriptures and among Jews, including referring to an angel, the nation of Israel as God’s people, a suffering righteous man, or simply a man.
+One of the most significant Jewish meanings of this epithet is a reference to an earthly king adopted by God as his son at his enthronement, legitimizing his rule over Israel.
+In Hellenistic culture the same phrase meant a "divine man" or a supernatural being, covering legendary heroes like Hercules, god-kings like the Egyptian pharaohs, or famous philosophers like Plato.
+There is little evidence that "son of God" was a title for the messiah in 1st century Judaism.
+Strecker and Telford argue that Mark describes in Jesus as more of a Hellenistic "divine man" whose death and resurrection mean salvation in a move away from Jewish-Christian conceptions of the messiah.
+However, Ulrich Luz and Armin Baum find the four gospels to be biographies of Jesus in the style of the Hebrew Bible and rabbinic works with relatively little Greco-Roman influence.

-Mark does not explicitly state what he means by "Son of God", nor when the sonship was conferred.
-The New Testament as a whole presents four different understandings: